Protect Ancient Forests believes in the power of collaboration.

 Press release can be viewed here.

-Protect Ancient Forests partnered with Maine-based art collective, the Artists’ Rapid Response Team (aka ARRT!), for a banner painting project.
-Over the course of several sessions, community members and youth climate activists joined forces to learn about the importance of ancient forests and to create art that would be shared on the steps of Portland’s City Hall, as well as at the inaugural Climate Aid: The Voice of the Forest event in October 2023.
+Protect Ancient Forests partners with Maine-based art collective, the Artists’ Rapid Response Team (aka ARRT!), for banner painting projects.
+Over the course of several sessions, community members and youth climate activists have joined forces to learn about the importance of ancient forests and to create art that to be shared in spaces, including on the steps of Portland’s City Hall, as well as at our inaugural Climate Aid: The Voice of the Forest event.

-Protect Ancient Forests partnered with the creative visionaries at LumenARRT! — via the Union of Maine Visual Artists — to create a series of large-scale ancient forest themed animations to project onto the facade of City Hall on the evening of Climate Aid: The Voice of the Forest.
+Protect Ancient Forests partnered with the creative visionaries at LumenARRT! — via the Union of Maine Visual Artists — to create a series of large-scale ancient forest themed animations that were projected onto the facade of Portland’s City Hall on the evening of Climate Aid: The Voice of the Forest.

 Over the course of many collaborative sessions, and one dress rehearsal, this grand vision came to life and turned downtown Portland, Maine into an old growth forest for a night — creating an enchanting environment that inspired both attendees and passerby, creatively raising awareness about these irreplaceable ecosystems.